What patients and families need to know

 Neurodevelopmental Disabilities Residency

-NDD stands for neurodevelopmental disabilities.
-We are a new pediatric medical subspecialty that focuses on the diagnosis & treatment of pediatric (and adult) patients with:
+Neurodevelopmental disabilities (NDD) is a pediatric medical subspecialty that focuses on the diagnosis and treatment of pediatric patients with:

 - Cognitive developmental disabilities (e.g., autism, intellectual disability and learning disabilities)